DouglasRichardReynolds/GAM-305/README.md

 ## Module Four Project Log - Team Reflection

-What parts of the testing process did the team perceive to go well?
+***What parts of the testing process did the team perceive to go well?***
+Douglas:

-How were bugs identified and corrected?
+***How were bugs identified and corrected?***
+Douglas:

-In terms of the QA and testing process, what would you do differently to improve the process?
+***In terms of the QA and testing process, what would you do differently to improve the process?***
+Douglas:

-What tools (chosen in Module Two) did you find successful in the development of your Alpha project?
-Why?
+***What tools (chosen in Module Two) did you find successful in the development of your Alpha project?
+Why?***
+Douglas:

-Were there any tools or techniques that you did not find helpful in the success of your project development?
-Why?
+***Were there any tools or techniques that you did not find helpful in the success of your project development?
+Why?***
+Douglas:

-How did the team approach to the initial analysis of the game design document contribute to the decision to use these tools and techniques?
+***How did the team approach to the initial analysis of the game design document contribute to the decision to use these tools and techniques?***
+Douglas: